skywind3000/asyncrun.vim/README.md

-    -program=?  - set to `make` to use `&makeprg`, `grep` to use `&grepprg` -post=?     - vimscript to exec after this job finished, spaces **must** be escaped to '\ ' -auto=?     - event name to trigger "QuickFixCmdPre/QuickFixCmdPost [name]" autocmd
+    -program=?  - set to `make` to use `&makeprg`, `grep` to use `&grepprg` -post=?     - vimscript to exec after this job finished, spaces **must** be escaped to '\ ' -auto=?     - event name to trigger "QuickFixCmdPre/QuickFixCmdPost [name]" autocmd -raw=1      - use raw output (output will not match with the errorformat)

 All options must start with a minus and position **before** `[cmd]`.
 Since no shell command  string starts with a minus.
 So they can be distinguished from shell command easily without any ambiguity.